ErpNetDocs/winclient/introduction/barcode-commands/panel-modes/range-start.md

 > [!NOTE]
 >
-> The product has already been selected manually or through the **[Main mode](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/main-mode.html)**.
+> The product has already been selected manually or through the [Main mode](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/main-mode.html).

 1. Select the **RANGE START** and enter the starting number ’XB0008’.
-2. The system automatically switches to **[RANGE END](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/range-end.html)**  mode - enter ’XB0012’
+2. The system automatically switches to [RANGE END](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/range-end.html) mode - enter ’XB0012’

 => the system will create 5 serial numbers - XB0008, XB0009, XB0010, XB0011 and XB0012.

-Alternatively, we could skip these steps and use only the **[RANGE END](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/range-end.html)** to complete the task.
+Alternatively, we could skip these steps and use only the [RANGE END](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/range-end.html) to complete the task.
 In this case, we should enter the string ‘XB0008 ...
 XB0012’ which will be recognized the same way.

 ## Mode selection